-The contractor will be required to perform services for this portion of Job I under this contract, the amount of some of which are undeterminable at this time.
-However, the value of services under this item will be determined by the estimated cost reflect-ed by the 'Current Estimate'.
+The contractor will be required to perform services for this portion of Job 1 under this contract, the amount of some of which are undeterminable at this time.
+However, the value of services under this item will be determined by the estimated cost reflect-ed by the Current Estimate'.
 The term 'Current Estimate' as used herein is understood to mean the detailed estimate prepared from detailed final drawings which have been approved by the Field Manager, Eniwetok Field Office, and is prepared at the time such drawings are transmitted to the Jobsite for construction.
-'Current Estimates' will be checked by the Eniwetok Field Office for accuracy and upon formal approval will be considered a portion of the scope of work to be added to the incremental scale set forth below and will be added to the contract by modification.
-Fixed fees have been established to cover engineering, design, inspection, and construction which may be authorized during the period October 1, 1952 to March 31 1954.
-Any construction projects authorized by the Government subsequent to March 31, 1954 will be considered new scope of work and will not be considered an additive to the established fee schedule
+'Current Estimates' will be checked by the Eni-wetok Field Office for accuracy and upon formal approval will be considered a portion of the scope of work to be added to the incremental scale set forth below and will be added to the contract by modification.
+Fixed fees have been established to cover engineering, design, inspection, and conduring the period October 1, 1952 to during the period October 1, 1952 to March 31 1954.
+Any construction pro-jects authorized by the Government subsequent to March 31, 1954 will be considered new scope of work and will not be considered an additive to the established fee schedule